 More images behind the scenes, including the construction of the mirrored boxes, from set builders Cloud & Horse here.
 (Behind the scenes pictures by Alex Davenport)

 The final images were published in Wallpaper magazine:

 We travelled to Spain with Nick Meek to shoot the new Nissan Juke in a series of elegant architectural settings.
 For post-production, this involved a wide spectrum of skills – from shooting duplicate cars in order to avoid complex reflections, bringing sunshine to a rainy day, and finally a dramatic day-to-night conversion.

-…and out to sea to shoot the skyline.
-The cityscape that you see in the shot was puzzled together from many separate shots to get the perfect backplate, evocative of an attractive city without detracting the viewer from the car as the hero of the shot.
+For this shot, the reflections of the structure were too much to be removed in post, so Nick photographed duplicate cars inside and outside the building, Christoph captured additional backplate elements.
+We had to deal with very mixed weather conditions!
+The team went out on a boat to shoot the skyline – the cityscape that you see in the shot was puzzled together from many separate shots to get the perfect backplate, evocative of an attractive city without detracting the viewer from the car as the hero of the shot.
+Join us on location:

 Nights are drawing in!
 After the shoot was completed, Nissan wanted a night-time version of one of the shots.
 This was a very interesting challenge – moving a very high key image to be ultra low key

 The car is a new, special edition model, so the alterations were complex – far beyond just changing the colour.
 We re-rendered the paint and the interior of the car – only tyres and lights remain from the original model.
 Using the HDR spheres that we’d produced at the time, we re-rendered the building and environment.
 The floor was taken from the original (pre-retouching) imagery, so retained its texture and was accurate at night.
 We replaced the city at skyline at the back with sourced material to make a new nightscape.